To Be Successful at Growth Management, You Need to Know How To Have Radically Candid Career Conversations

 Trying to describe a job in lofty, save-the-world terms is often going to make you look like the ridiculous Hooli CEO Gavin Belson from the show Silicon Valley.

-This brings us back to the main point — your job is not to provide purpose but instead to get to know each of your direct reports well enough to understand how each one derives meaning from their work.
+This brings us back to the main point — your job is not to provide purpose or demand folks be passionate about their jobs.
+Your job as the boss is to get to know each of your direct reports well enough to understand how each one derives meaning from their work.

 Need help practicing Radical Candor?
 Then you need The Feedback Loop (think Groundhog Day meets The Office), a 5-episode workplace comedy series starring David Alan Grier that brings to life Radical Candor’s simple framework for navigating candid conversations.